aaico/aaico-voice-processing-challenge-2024/README.md

 # AAICO February 2024 Voice Processing Challenge

-## Welcome

-Welcome to the AAICO January 2024 Voice Processing Challenge!
-This repository contains the necessary resources and information to participate in the challenge.
-Please read the following guidelines to ensure a smooth and successful participation.

 ### Challenge Overview

 The challenge involves completing the '**aaico_voice_processing_challenge.py**' file.
 This file simulates the streaming of the '**audio_aaico_challenge.wav**' audio file.
 Frame by frame, the "emit_data" thread emits the data of the audio file.
 Each frame consists of 512 samples, with a sample rate of 16000 Hz for the audio file.